Arena’s new event 'The Importance of Healthcare Catering' takes place at the Sofitel London St. James on Thursday 5th March 2026.

 At this event, guests in attendance will experience the following:-

-Inspiring insight: the event will begin with an inspirational session looking at the trends within healthcare catering
+Inspiring insight: the event will begin with an interesting overview of the healthcare sector presented by Phil Shelley from NHS England.

 Panel Discussion ‘The Importance of Healthcare Catering’: The healthcare sector is constantly working to improve catering quality for patients, staff, and visitors nationwide within healthcare facilities.
-Our expert panel of speakers will explore how food quality, nutrition, service delivery, innovation, challenges and opportunities and much more are impacting the healthcare catering sector
+Our expert panel of speakers will explore how food quality, nutrition, service delivery, innovation, challenges and opportunities are impacting the healthcare catering sector.

-Seated Breakfast: Guests will enjoy a Continental and Hot Breakfast within the Sofitel’s Westminster Suite.
+Seated Breakfast: Guests will enjoy a Continental and English Breakfast within the Sofitel’s Westminster Suite.

 Plus there will also be plenty of opportunities to network with customers and industry colleagues.